AlignPose: Generalizable 6D Pose Estimation via Multi-view Feature-metric Alignment: Implementation Details

 \subsection{Hardware and timings}

 We ran all of our experiments on nodes equipped with NVIDIA-L40S GPUs and Intel(R) Xeon(R) 6760P CPUs.
 Our method takes less than a second per detection to refine aggregated poses.
-Individual dataset timings are reported in~\cref{table:timings}.
+Individual dataset timings are reported in~\cref{table:timings}, where we measure time for pose optimization per object candidate in YCB-B and T-LESS datasets.
+The time scales linearly with the number of object candidates.
+For reference, CosyPose processes all candidates in a scene jointly (requires at least three objects) and takes on average 0.400$\pm$0.695\,s \emph{per scene} on YCB-V and 0.277$\pm$0.664\,s on T-LESS when refining single-view candidates predicted by Co-op.